ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

 We set the ``focus`` property to ``true`` to give ``canvas`` active focus on startup.

-In GameCanvas.qml, we use an `Item </sdk/apps/qml/QtQuick/Item/>`__ type and define custom properties for it to create a grid of equally sized squares divided to 4 columns on 6 rows:
+In GameCanvas.qml, we use an :ref:`Item <sdk_qtquick_item>` type and define custom properties for it to create a grid of equally sized squares divided to 4 columns on 6 rows:

 .. code:: qml